user-none/chipped8/README.md

 ## GUI

 The GUI is a work in progress and uses Qt.

+Some of the features currently supported

-It supports basic features such as emulation automatically pausing if focus is lost and few key controls.
+- Auto pause if focus is lost
+- A variety of shaders
+- Color presets and customization

 ### Keyboard Mapping